sdiehl/stephendiehl.com/posts/haskell_2018.md

 Alas, another year has come and gone.
 It feels like just yesterday I was writing the last reflection blog post on my flight back to Boston for Christmas.
-I've new Haskellers and putting a lot of faces to names.
+I've spent most of the last year traveling and working in Europe, meeting a lot of new Haskellers and putting a lot of faces to names.

 Haskell has had a great year and 2017 was defined by vast quantities of new